 Marie Hilaire, C.N.A., gives Barry a bath in the morning.

 Every morning, Barry gets a shave.

-Barry watches as fellow resident of The New Jewish Home spanks a man before the start of The March, NYC Pride's parade.
-In 2016, The New Jewish Home participated in The March for the first time.
+Barry watches as a fellow nursing home resident spanks a man before the start of NYC Pride March.
 Barry, who's not gay, is always ready to join fun activities and was one of the first residents to sign up for The March.

 Barry in the corridor of The New Jewish Home.